-SCE assumes no responsibility for technical or other conditions that prevent the receipt or the judging of a Submission from any Entrant.
+SCE assumes no responsibility for technical or other conditions including any failure of the online uploading function and/or email transmission that prevent the timely receipt or the judging of a Submission from any Entrant.

 The Submission and the design therein must be kept confidential by the Entrant until the results of the Competition are announced publicly.